 Summary : Traverse the depth and breadth of the iconic Bering Strait and venture deep into the two distinct worlds it joins.
-Encounter the rich culture of Provideniya, “the Gateway to the Arctic,” before exploring the Pribilof Islands, a naturalist’s paradise sometimes referred to as "the Galápagos of the North.”
+Encounter the rich culture of Provideniya, “the Gateway to the Arctic,” before exploring the Pribilof Islands, a naturalist’s paradise.
 From those lively breeding grounds continue on to explore the dynamic history, culture, and natural wonders of the remote islands along Alaska’s rugged coast.
-A visit to Katmai National Park, one of the premier brown bear viewing areas in the world and a unique petrified forest round out this immersive travel expedition.
+Visit to Katmai National Park, one of the premier brown bear viewing areas in the world and a unique petrified forest round out this immersive travel expedition.

-Activities : Birding, Child-Friendly, Hiking, Photography, Dedicated Solo Cabins
+Activities : Birding, Child-Friendly, Culture, Hiking, Photography, Dedicated Solo Cabins

 Bar tab onboard ship and crew tips now included.
 Subject to change.